Skip to main content

 Actively traded images and videos

-NCMEC's Child Victim Identification Program serves as the U.S. clearinghouse for information on CSAM and has enrolled 20,600 identified children in the program.
+NCMEC's Child Victim Identification Program serves as the U.S. clearinghouse for information on CSAM and is aware of more than 25,140 child victims identified by law enforcement.

 Relationship of offender to child in actively traded images and videos